-As a member of the Supplier Ethical Data Exchange, or Sedex, Colgate employs the SMETA audit protocol to assess suppliers' compliance with laws including: employment freely chosen, regular employment, harsh or inhumane treatment, entitlement to work and emigration, freedom of association, child labor, health and safety, wages and benefits, working hours and discrimination as well as environmental and business ethics matters.
+As a member of the Supplier Ethical Data Exchange, or Sedex, Colgate employs the SMETA audit protocol to assess suppliers' compliance with laws including: employment freely chosen, regular employment, harsh or inhumane treatment, entitlement to work and immigration, freedom of association, child labor, health and safety, wages and benefits, working hours and discrimination as well as environmental and business ethics matters.

 If any areas of noncompliance are detected, a corrective action plan is developed.
 We then work with the supplier to ensure these findings are promptly remedied and the closure of all such areas of noncompliance are independently verified.
-In cases where suppliers are unable or unwilling to implement corrective actions, Colgate will consider termination of the business relationship.
+Suppliers who are unable or unwilling to meet our time-bound requirements will be subject to nonrenewal or termination of contracts

-To date, there are currently 650 suppliers and service providers in the program and 36% have conducted a social compliance audit.
+To date, Colgate has assessed over 500 supplier and business partner facilities via the SRSA program, commissioned over 150 site audits and reviewed an additional 175 supplier audits commissioned on behalf of other customers of our supplier.
 The most frequent areas of noncompliance identified during audits relate to worker health and safety, working hours and management systems.